-High-dimensional data characterized by simultaneous measurements of many variables are common in social, economic, and environmental studies, especially in spatial econometrics (Arbia, 2016) and financial econometrics (Fan et al., 2020).
-The data are usually temporally dependent, and there is dependence between the high-dimensional components at each cross-section of time.
-Examples include high-frequency financial data on asset returns (Fan et al., 2011; Liu and Chen, 2020), economic panel data (Stock and Watson, 2002) with a large number of recorded variables, and large-scale spatio-temporal data from atmospheric environmental and climate change studies (Xu et al., 2020).
-Thus, we require inferences for mean vectors with both high dimensionality and temporal dependence in order to evaluate the treatment effects in such studies (Fan et al., 2015).
+High-dimensional data characterized by simultaneous measurements of a large number of variables become feasible in current social, economic and environmental studies, especially in spatial econometrics (Arbia, 2016) and financial econometrics (Fan et al., 2020).
+Those data are usually temporally dependent while there are also dependence among the high-dimensional components at each cross section of time.
+Specific examples include high-frequency financial data for asset returns (Fan et al., 2011; Liu and Chen, 2020), economic panel data (Stock and Watson, 2002) with a large number of recorded variables, and large scale spatio-temporal data from atmospheric environmental and climate change studies (Xu et al., 2020).
+Inference for mean vectors with both high dimensionality and temporal dependence is much needed for evaluating treatment effects in econometric studies arisen from the aforementioned studies (Fan et al., 2015).

-This study aims to provide an effective testing procedure for detecting differences in the means of two groups under various treatments, where the data exhibit temporal dependence and high dimensionality.
-The conventional Hotelling's test, published when the author became an economic Professor at Columbia University, and designed for independent and identically distributed (i.i.d.) data with a fixed dimension, cannot be used to evaluate a high-dimensional treatment effect (Bai and Saranadasa, 1996).
-Two-sample mean tests for high-dimensional data have been proposed, largely for i.i.d. data, including the L_2 -type tests of Bai and Saranadasa (1996) based on a bias-corrected Euclidean statistic, and Chen and Qin (2010) formulated with U-statistics.
-These tests avoid using the sample covariance, owing to its adverse effects in high-dimensional settings.
-See also Chen et al. (2011), Feng et al. (2015), and Wang et al. (2015) for other formulations of L_2 -type tests.
-Another test procedure is the L{∞} (maximum)-test, which takes the maximum standardized difference between all dimensions of the two sample means (Chernozhukov et al., 2013; Cai et al.,

-2014; Chang et al., 2017).
-A third type is the L_2 thresholding test (Zhong et al., 2013; Qiu et al., 2018; Chen et al., 2023), which improves on the higher criticism tests (Donoho and Jin, 2015; Hall and Jin, 2010).
-These tests apply a thresholding procedure in the marginal differences of two-sample means to exclude non-signal-bearing dimensions, and thus enhance the signal-to-noise ratio for better power under the sparse and faint signal setting; see also Huang et al. (2021) for high-dimensional mean tests.
+This article is aimed to provide an effective testing procedure to detect differences in the means of two groups under different treatments, where the data exhibit temporal dependence and high dimensionality.
+It is known that the conventional Hotelling's test published when the author became an economic Professor at Columbia University and designed for independent and identically distributed (IID) data with fixed dimension cannot be applied for high dimensional treatment effect evaluation (Bai and Saranadasa, 1996).
+Two sample mean tests designed for high-dimensional data have been proposed, largely for IID data, which include the L_2 -type tests of Bai and Saranadasa (1996) based on a biascorrected Euclidean statistic and Chen and Qin (2010) formulated with U-statistics.
+These tests avoid using the sample covariance due to its adverse effects under high-dimensional settings.
+Also see Chen et al. (2011); Feng et al. (2015); Wang et al. (2015) for other formulations of the L_2 -type tests.
+Another type of test procedure is the L{∞} (maximum)- test, which takes the maximum standardized difference among all dimensions of the two sample means (Chernozhukov et al., 2013; Cai et al., 2014; Chang et al., 2017).
+A third type is the L_2 thresholding test (Zhong et al., 2013) which improves upon the higher criticism tests (Donoho and Jin, 2015; Hall and Jin, 2010).
+These tests apply a thresholding procedure in the marginal differences of two-sample means to exclude non-signal bearing dimensions so as to enhance the signal-to-noise ratio for better power under the sparse and faint signal setting.
+Also see the references in the review paper (Huang et al., 2021) for high-dimensional mean tests.